aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 Please ensure the following checkpoints are validated before moving on to the next module.

 1. Folder `cdd` - Verify and note the location of the folder

-1. Serial driver installed and tested - When the ESP32 is connected, the driver is working if a new serial port is created (/dev/tty.SLAB_USBtoUART or similar for macOS, a COMx port for Windows).
+1. Serial driver installed and tested - When the ESP32 is connected, the driver is working if a new serial port is created (`/dev/tty.SLAB_USBtoUART` or similar for macOS, a `COMx` port for Windows).
 1. Command line window left open for other lab modules.

-## (optional) Outcomes
+## Outcomes

-Lead off with something like "so why did we do x, y, and z?
+Installation of device drivers, tool chains, and utilities such as *esptool* to interact with microcontrollers is complex, so why do we do it?
+Unlike cloud environments that can be stood up with infrastructure as code (IaaC), firmware development and testing takes place locally.

+By completing and testing the installation of the tools in advance of work, we know that our environment is working properly.
+And if we need to fix or have another laptop or desktop to develop from, the steps to complete setup are documented.